 It is not a California crime to leave the scene of an accident that caused no injuries or damage to the other car.
 Though to be safe, you should take photos of the other car to show no damage occurred.

-If you are unsure whether property damage occurred, then stop and exchange information with the other driver.
+Stop and exchange information with the other driver if you are unsure whether property damage occurred.
 Or if the other car was parked and unattended, leave a conspicuous note.
 Examples of car accident damage that may not be visible include:

 - Misaligned tires;